awsdocs/amazon-rds-user-guide/doc_source/USER_StopInstance.md

 When you stop a DB instance, the DB instance performs a normal shutdown and stops running\.
 The status of the DB instance changes to `stopping` and then `stopped`\.
 Any storage volumes remain attached to the DB instance, and their data is kept\.
 Any data stored in the RAM of the DB instance is deleted\.

+Stopping a DB instance removes pending actions, except for pending actions for the DB instance's option group or DB parameter group\.

+**Important**
 You can stop a DB instance for up to seven days\.
-If you don't manually start your DB instance after seven days, your DB instance is automatically started\.
+If you don't manually start your DB instance after seven days, your DB instance is automatically started so that it doesn't fall behind any required maintenance updates\.

-Stopping a DB instance removes pending actions, except for pending actions for the DB instance's option group or DB parameter group\.

 ## Benefits<a name="USER_StopInstance.Benefits"></a>